Beginner Makeup For The Everyday Woman: Easy Getting Started Guide

 Have skin concerns that need some camouflaging?
 Acne, dark marks, dark undereye circles, or signs of aging?
 Most of these can be hidden with concealer and strategic product placement.

-Define your nose a bit?
+Define your nose a little bit?
 Accentuate those beautiful eyebrows?
 These are all things to keep in mind for this next section as we discuss the application process.

 So, let’s get to it, shall we?
 It’s time to pull it all together!
 Now, let’s focus on how to use some of your must-have products and tools together.